 Sometimes; often it's something the Spirit gives you to remind you to keep plowing ahead.
 But guilt can bog you down, and the moment you sense that, remember that the Spirit is in you and you have been forgiven your sins in the power of Christ.

 Your task now is to move ahead from that new start, and that takes more than a tent revival.
-It takes really tying yourself into a church and to believers in the church who are eager to teach you and model for you what this new life is.
-That can be really frustrating -- you're only now discovering the full range of what God has done, and other Christians aren't always wonderful or grace-full.
+It takes tying yourself into a church and to believers within it who are eager to teach or model for you this new life.
+That can be really frustrating - you're just starting to find out the full range of what God has done.
+Yet many other Christians aren't being so wonderful or grace-full.
 But that is where we learn.
-I can't tell you where to go (I don't know you and don't know your local churches), but I can tell you to look, pray on it, and commit to it.
+I can't tell you where to go (I don't know you and don't know your local churches), but I can tell you to look, pray, and then commit to one.
 I also urge you to join a bible study -- hopefully connected to that church, but it doesn't have to be.
-Preferably the ones held in someone's home.
+Seek out the ones held in someone's home.
 You can find closeness there to other people who are taking that same walk in Christ.

 Be confident!
 The Holy Spirit **IS** working in your life.
 That is not a guess.
 That's true from the moment you're conceived, and it was what led you to go where you went.
 And will lead you beyond it.
 Trust God with that.
 It doesn't mean things will go right -- indeed, they may get really bad or (more likely) really boring.
 But keep at studying the Bible, worship, and most of all prayer.
 Make a habit of it.
 Slogging through the mud will give you strong legs for the climb.
 You'll look back years later and say, 'wow, I've come a long way'.

 I always flinch when someone says 'don't criticize'.
 I say be wise and be aware and sometimes be critical, but not judgmental.
 When they say, 'shut up', they're saying 'do what I command of you'.
 Commands are God's job; service is ours -- no matter what rank we have.
 I also get nervous when someone's endlessly talking about money.
 The more they talk, the more likely someone's hand's in the basket.
-It's important to raise money, but money is a voluntary offering of God's people for the congregation's/mission's tasks of mission and service.
+It's important to raise money, but the offerings are a voluntary gift from God's people for the tasks of mission and service.
 The money helps the church do as Christ would have us do, because most real service costs real money somewhere along the way.
 But what are those services?
-What specific mission works are involved?
+What specific mission works are funded?
 Are the missions succeeding?
 Do they allow people to check it out thoroughly?
-Do the givers (all contributors, not just the largest ones) have a role in guiding what service or mission is done with the money?
-(If the preacher wants an office building for his ministry, but not enough money is being given for it, is that a message from the Spirit?)
+What role do the givers (all of them, not just the largest ones) have in guiding the work of the service or mission?
+If the preacher wants an office building for his ministry, but not enough money is given for it, is that a message from the Spirit?
 Are the poor helped by it, beyond just an occasional can of beans stuffed into their hand?
 (The church in Acts was pretty relentless about that.)
 The church's main manifestation is not miracles, but the love and faith shown in daily living.